20+ Fall Weekend Family Getaways Near NYC

-We've rounded up 14 options, from a luxury retreat in Connecticut to cabin camping in Virginia to glamping in New Hampshire.
+We've rounded up more than 20 options, whether you're looking for a quick car-free getaway or you've got a long weekend and want to travel a bit further.
 Find more ideas for fall travel day trips and getaways in our Family Travel Guide.

 Sign up for our newsletters to get stories like this delivered to your inbox.

 The Catskill Mountains offer outdoor fall options like biking, hiking, fishing, kayaking, and zip-lining, with phenomenal leaf-peeping to sweeten the deal.
 The Roxbury, a funky boutique motel where each room boasts a whimsical thematic design, is a far cry from the traditional, rustic Catskills mountain resort.
 There are 19 rooms, many with double beds or sofa beds, and nine spacious suites.
 The attention to detail will knock your socks off.
 Book "Genie's Bottle," inspired by the television show I Dream of Jeannie, and enjoy the spherical bathroom with its Japanese soaking tub.
 If you like red velvet, Miss Kitty's Saloon is for you.
 For the Trekkie that lurks in you, The Final Frontier is a nod to Star Trek.

 The historic town of Roxbury is fun to walk or take in the foliage on a train ride with the Delaware and Ulster Railroad, which departs from a historic depot in Roxbury.
 Mini day trips from the area include Cooperstown and the Baseball Hall of Fame, an hour away.

 2. Think Big!
 A Tiny House Resort – South Cairo, New York